xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/toolk1t/5_javascript/storage/info.md

-This location is where you store your valuable javascript or html files
+This location Javascripts and Html pages gets moved to when finished.